 Landslide at Myanmar jade mine kills at least 50 people

-Myanmar government says a landslide at a jade mine in the country's north has killed 50 people.
-The Ministry of Information cited the local fire service at the site of Thursday's landslide in Hpakant in Kachin state.
+A landslide at a jade mine in northern Myanmar killed 50 people Thursday, the central government said, though a local lawmaker said the toll was nearly twice as high.
+The Ministry of Information cited the local fire service when giving the death toll at the site of the landslide in Hpakant in Kachin state.

 - READ MORE ON: